Hot (Mel B album)

-Hot is the debut album by English singer-songwriter Melanie B, released on 9 October 2000 by Virgin.
+Hot is the debut album by English singer-songwriter Melanie B, released on 9 October 2000 by Virgin Records.
 Produced during the hiatus of her band the Spice Girls, the singer began recording her solo debut album in 1999.
 Taking her solo work further into the contemporary R&B genre after "I Want You Back", her 1998 collaboration with rapper Missy Elliott, Melanie B consulted a range of American musicians to work with her on material, including Sisqó and Teddy Riley as well as Fred Jerkins III and Jimmy Jam and Terry Lewis, both of whom she was also working with on the Spice Girls' third album, Forever (2000).

-The album received mixed reviews from critics and was not as commercially successful as her albums with the Spice Girls or that of other members' solo albums released around this time.
+The album received mixed reviews from critics and was not as commercially successful as her albums with the Spice Girls or other members' solo albums released around this time.
 It peaked at number twenty-eight in the United Kingdom and sold over 60,000 copies, receiving a silver certification.
 The album spawned three singles: "Tell Me", "Feels So Good" and "Lullaby", the first two of which reached the top 5 in the United Kingdom.
 "I Want You Back" and "Word Up", previously released for soundtracks two years earlier, were included on different versions of the album.

+In February 2026, it was announced that Hot would be released on vinyl, for the first time, as part of that year's Record Store Day.

 Promotion

 The lead single from the album, "Tell Me", produced by Fred Jerkins III, was released on 25 September 2000.
 It debuted and peaked at number four on the UK Singles Chart, selling 109,000 copies.
 It also topped the UK R&B Singles Charts and became a top ten hit in the Netherlands.
 Four months after the album's release, on 19 February 2001, Jimmy Jam & Terry Lewis-produced "Feels So Good" was released as Hots second single.
-It helped the album to re-enter the UK Albums Chart and song peaked and debuted at number five on the UK Singles Chart, selling 142,000 copies, while also becoming the 85th-best-selling single of 2001 The album's third and last single, "Lullaby" was released in June 2001 and peaked at number 13 on the UK Singles Chart, but was unable to make a great impact on album sales, therefore Hot re-entered the Top 200 for only one week.
+It helped the album to re-enter the UK Albums Chart and the song peaked and debuted at number five on the UK Singles Chart, selling 142,000 copies, while also becoming the 85th-best-selling single of 2001.
+The album's third and last single, "Lullaby" was released in June 2001 and peaked at number 13 on the UK Singles Chart, but was unable to make a great impact on album sales, therefore Hot re-entered the Top 200 for only one week.